-The Lower Selma Museum is found in the former Lower Selma United Church.
+Located at 6971 Highway 215, Lower Selma, the Lower Selma Museum is found in the former Lower Selma United Church.

-This church, which is now a designated Heritage Property, was built in 1865 as the Lower Selma Presbyterian Church.
+This church, which is now a designated Municipal Heritage Property, was built in 1865 as the Lower Selma Presbyterian Church.

-The building contract went to William Wiswell of Halifax, who was assisted by James Corston of Halifax, and Gilmore McLellan of Noel Shore.
+The building contract went to William Wiswell of Halifax, who was assisted by James Corston of Halifax and Gilmore McLellan of Noel Shore.

-In 1925 the Church amalgamated and became part of the United Church of Canada.
-In 1967 at the age of 102, the Church closed it's doors and remained vacant until 1981 when the dream of the East Hants Historical Society became a reality and the museum opened.
+In 1925, the Church amalgamated and became part of the United Church of Canada.
+In 1967, at the age of 102, the Church closed its doors and remained vacant until 1981 when the dream of the East Hants Historical Society became a reality and the museum opened.

 Originally, the church had white plaster walls.
 In 1881, Lewis Baillie of Newport, Nova Scotia, was hired.
 He painted the walls and ceiling creating a trompe l’oeil effect on the walls.
 Using feathers and a tempera-based paint, he gave the walls a faux-marbleizing effect, which has both intrigued and fascinated onlookers for years and today provides a wonderful backdrop for our exhibits.

 June to end of September, every day, 10 – 5 pm.

 6971 Highway 215,Lower Selma, NS Canada.

 - Then follow Hwy 14 to Hwy 215 then on to Lr.
 Selma.

 - Take Exit 9, 10, 12 or 14.